After a wild 2020 where the year seemed to have thrown everything at us – from fires to floods, and fevers – 2021 is over half way through!

-So what were the biggest issues making news in 2019?
-And where do we forecast the Brisbane property market to go in 2020?
+Where do we forecast the Brisbane property market to go in 2021, and beyond to 2022?

 - 1. Property Market Crash